cupcake21/guesser/README.md

 # guesser

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to help me experiment with Clojure by creating some basic functions for use in the REPL.

 ## Usage